Back to Colorado

 • Requires the Department of Labor and Employment to create and implement an outreach program within 90 days after the bill's effective date to inform agricultural employees about their overtime rights in multiple languages.

-• The exact additional languages beyond English and Spanish that will be used for outreach are not specified, leaving this detail up to the Department of Labor and Employment to determine based on necessity.
+• The exact additional languages beyond English and Spanish that will be used for outreach are not specified, leaving this detail to the discretion of the Department of Labor and Employment.

 L.019